jeremylu0601/ROS2_CPU_Monitor/README.md

 Supposed only avg_cpu_usage.csv is provided,

     python3 plot.py -f ./cpu_monitor/avg_cpu_usage.csv
+    # the plot is saved in where the terminal is.

 <img src="https://github.com/jeremylu0601/ROS2_CPU_Monitor/blob/master/images/Average_CPU_Usage.png" width="400" height="300">

 Supposed each_cpu_usage.csv and time stamp are provided,

     python3 plot.py -f ./cpu_monitor/each_cpu_usage.csv -t 1597045419.8421
+    # the plot is saved in where the terminal is.

 <img src="https://github.com/jeremylu0601/ROS2_CPU_Monitor/blob/master/images/Each_CPU_Usage.png" width="400" height="300">